stertooy/setup-cygwin/README.md

 # setup-cygwin-for-gap

-This GitHub action downloads and prepares an instance of GAP.
+This GitHub action downloads and prepares an instance of cygwin for the use with GAP.
-It is intended to be used by the Continuous Integration (CI) action of a GAP package, that is by an action which runs a package's test suite.

 ## Usage

-The action `setup-cygwin-for-gap` has to be called by the workflow of a GAP package `gap-package`.
-By default it
+By default it downloads and installs cygwin and downloads packages needed to compile and run GAP.
-- downloads and compiles the master branch of GAP,
-- downloads the packages distributed with GAP,
-- compiles the packages `io` and `profiling`, and
-- if necessary, compiles `gap-package`.

 Its behaviour can be customized via the inputs below.